rancher/rancher.github.io/rancher/configuration/registries/index.md

 For any **Active** registry, you can **Deactivate** the registry, which would prohibit access to the registry.
 No new containers can be launched with any images in that registry.

 For any **Deactivated** registry, you have two options.
 You can **Activate** the registry, which will allow containers to access images from those registries.
-Any members of your project will be able to activate your credential without needing to re-input the password.
-If you don't want anyone using your credential, you should **Delete** the registry, which will remove the credentials from the project.
+Any members of your environment will be able to activate your credential without needing to re-input the password.
+If you don't want anyone using your credential, you should **Delete** the registry, which will remove the credentials from the environment.

 You can **Edit** any registry, which allows you to change the credentials to the registry address.
 You will not be able to change the registry address.
 The password is not saved in the "Edit" page, so you will need to re-input it in order to save any changes.